iipeace/guider/README.md

 # guider
-Are you struggle to improve system performance or to find root cause that makes system abnormal? guider is made to measure system resource usage per thread and to give user hints to improve system performance. you can use this tool if only some ftrace options are enabled in linux kernel.
+Are you struggle to improve system performance or to find root cause that makes system abnormal?
+Guider is made to measure system resource usage and to give user hints to improve system performance.
+You can profile resource usage of thread, process, file, function with this tool.

 guider pursues three characteristics.
->1. easy to use: just run by linux shell without install or setting
+>1. easy to use: just run without install or setting
->2. measure correct: measure time in ms and size in MB
+>2. measure correct: measure time in ms and size in MB/KB
->3. integrate function: show cpu / memory / disk usage per thread in a page
+>3. integrate functions: show cpu / memory / disk usage per thread / process / function

 How to use